-If you cannot attend a class or the graduation examination for serious reasons (e.g. illness, serious family matters), you may submit a completed "Absence Excuse Request Form" supplemented with documents proving the reason for your absence to the Dean of Students by email (ana.blackstad@ aauni.edu).
+If you cannot attend a class or the graduation examination for serious reasons (e.g. illness, serious family matters), you may submit a completed "Absence Excuse Request Form" supplemented with documents proving the reason for your absence to the Dean of Students/Dean of Students Assistant by email (dos.assistant@aauni.edu).
 The form and documents must be submitted within one week of absence.
-If the absence is excused it still counts towards the maximum allowed).
-The Dean of Students will inform you and your instructor(s) about the outcome of every Absence Excuse Request Form.
+If the absence is excused, it still counts towards the maximum allowed).
+The Dean of Students Assistant will inform you and your instructor(s) about the outcome of every Absence Excuse Request Form.
 You are responsible for making arrangements with the instructor about make-up options as necessary.